KristiBischoff/Mars-Data-ETL-and-Dashboard/README.md

 # Mars in the News Web Scrape and Dashboard

-This repository builds a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+This repository uses ETL concepts to build a web application that scrapes various websites for data related to the Mission to Mars.
+The information is then displayed in a single HTML page.

-## Web Scraping
+## Extract data via web scraping and performed necessart data transformations

-Conducted web scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+Conducted web scraping using BeautifulSoup, Python Pandas, and Requests/Splinter.

-## What needed to be web scraped:
+### What needed to be web scraped:

 ### NASA Mars News